How often do you hear a leader of a Christian organization being called a shepherd?

 It is not about manipulating others for financial gain or ego gratifying image-mongering.
 When God has gifted individuals or a ministry with the ability to serve others, it is right to make that known that there be those who may receive the ministry the organization provides.

-But it is important to make sure it is our foot we are putting forward, not someone else’s.
+But as we put our best foot forward, it is important to make sure it is our foot (the “foot” God has given us) we are putting forward, not someone else’s as Paul goes on to say.
 We must act in integrity and consider all our “stakeholders,” whether they be our employees, donors, or ministry recipients.

 Integrity, integrity, integrity.